Rtmurase/content-ops-starter/content/pages/contact.md

       *   **instagram:** @thecosmicpolitan

-      *   filling out the form below
+      *   or fill out the form below

     actions: []
     media: